JNRowe/jnrowe.github.io/articles/advent_of_code_2020.rst

 Winterval break.

 The tipping point for me this year was `day 16`_, the text was just impenetrable to me.
-It literally took me four as long to parse the description as it did to code the solution.
+It literally took me four times as long to parse the description as it did to code the solution.

 I have 32 stars for completing both parts of every day so far this year, but